CloudLabsAI-Azure/azure-ai-agents-labs/gettingstarted.md

 1. **System Design & Multi-Agent Coordination:** Understanding AI agent architectures, designing retrieval, validation, and orchestration agents, and coordinating multi-agent interactions.

+## Architecture

+This architecture diagram shows the Standard Agent Setup in Azure, where different resources work together to build and run AI-powered solutions.
+At the top, the Azure AI Hub acts as the central control point for managing resources, governance, and policies.
+It connects directly with the Azure AI Project, which is the main workspace for developing, testing, and deploying AI agents.
+Supporting the project are essential Azure services.
+Key Vault secures sensitive information such as API keys, secrets, and certificates.
+AI Search enables intelligent search and indexing of large volumes of structured or unstructured data.
+AI Services provides pre-built AI capabilities like natural language processing, vision, and speech recognition.
+Storage Account supplies scalable, reliable, and secure storage for datasets, logs, and model artifacts, making it the backbone of data management in this setup.
+Together, these components create a secure, scalable, and modular architecture, enabling enterprises to efficiently build, deploy, and manage AI agents or copilots.

 ## Architecture Diagram

 ![Architecture Diagram](./media/standard-agent-setup-resources.png)